-D320006 Cross Section Display - a disc cut from a tree species listed in 4H 332.
+A disc cut from a tree species listed in 4H 332.
 The sample must be collected, by the exhibitor, within one year of the state fair judging day.
 The disc must measure 6 to 12 inches in diameter and 1 to 3 inches thick.
 The bark should be firmly attached, which may be difficult if the tree was dead when the disc was cut.
 Sand at least one side of the disc so the grain can be easily seen.
 If the disc is treated with a clear finish, both sides must be treated to minimize warping.
 As the disc dries, some cracking or checking can be expected and is allowed.

-• Labeling: The following parts must be clearly and accurately labeled on the cross section with pins, paper tags, or some other form of identification: 1.
-Pith 2.
-Heartwood 3.
-Sapwood 4.
-One growth ring (beginning and end) 5.
-Cambium 6.
-Bark o A separate label attached to the back of the disc must include: 7.
-Common name 8.
-Scientific name 9.
-Tree classification (softwood or hardwood) 10.
-Age (of the cross section) 11.
-Collector's name 12.
-Collection date 13.
-Collection location (be specific, state and county at a minimum)
+- Labeling: The following parts must be clearly and precisely identified on the disc with pins, paper tags, or some other form of identification.

+- 1) Pith

+- 2) Heartwood

+- 3) Sapwood

+- 4) One growth ring

+- 5) Cambium

+- 6) Bark

+A separate label attached to the back of the disc must include:

+- 7) common name

+- 8) scientific name

+- 9) tree classification (softwood or hardwood)

+- 10) age (of the cross section)

+- 11) collector's name

+- 12) collection date

+- 13) collection location (be specific, state and county at a minimum)

+CLASS 7 PARTS OF A TREE (This project is only for ages 8 - 11)

+Prepare a poster, no larger than 24 inches x 24 inches that clearly identifies the main external parts of any tree.

+- A) Trunk

+- B) Crown

+- C) Roots

+- D) Leaves

+- E) Flowers

+- F) Fruit

+- G) Buds

+- H) Bark

-D320007 Parts of a Tree - (This project is only for ages 8 - 11) Prepare a poster, no larger than 24 inches x 24 inches that clearly identifies the main external parts of any tree: 1.
-Trunk 2.
-Crown 3.
-Roots 4.
-Leaves 5.
-Flowers 6.
-Fruit 7.
-Buds 8.
-Bark Identifying other internal parts, e.g. phloem, xylem, cambium, annual ring, pith, etc., is optional.
-Attach a separate label on the back of the poster that includes the exhibitor's name and age.
+- Identifying other internal parts, e.g. phloem, xylem, cambium, annual ring, pith, etc., is optional. - Attach a separate label on the back of the poster that includes the exhibitor's name and age.